amyasnikov/validity/docs/entities/selectors.md

 #### Status Filter
-This filter allows to filter device by its `status` field.
+This filter allows filtering device by its `status` field.

 #### Other filters